[Last update: 19 July 2023]

 Range: All over Thailand.
-I’ve found them in Trang, Surat, Krabi and Nakhon Si Thammarat provinces.
+I’ve found them in Trang, Surat, Krabi, and Nakhon Si Thammarat provinces.
 Also found all over Southeast Asia from the Andaman and Nicobar Islands, to Burma (Myanmar), China, Laos, Cambodia, Vietnam, and the Malaysian Peninsula and over to the Philippines.

 Habitat: These snakes love the shallow water, muddy areas where they lie hidden under leaves or junk waiting for nightfall.
 They can be found close to human habitat as well as any lake or other body of water.
-They are fossorial – meaning, they hide under things – like leaves, dirt, just about anything.
+They are fossorial – meaning, they hide under things – like leaves, dirt, and just about anything.

 I have found them crossing roads, under stones, and cruising just along the top of a long drainage ditch, peeking down over the rim occasionally to see if they see something.

 Notes: These sunbeam snakes rarely bite.
 They do not do well in captivity and quickly die because they get stressed out.
-If you keep one – be sure to have soft substrate they can burrow (dig) into to cover themselves.
+If you keep one – be sure to have a soft substrate they can burrow (dig) into to cover themselves.
 They need cool shade and water.
 Don’t put them in the sun for long.